afni/afni/doc/afni_sphinx/programs/fat_proc_axialize_anat_sphx.rst

                         image with (human, adult) t1w-like contrast
                         has been input.
          NB ---> one of these 'mode_*' setting MUST be picked.

+      -do_ceil_out     :for the final output volume, apply a ceiling based on the 98%ile value from within an automasked volume of the dset.
+This reduces the influence of (sometimes very) large spiky voxels.
+Seems like it might be useful for later alignments.

       -extra_al_wtmask WT:
                         Axialization is generally based on an overall